 The Read Status Register (RDSR) instruction allows the Status Register to be read.
 The Status Register may be read at any time, even while a Program, Erase or Write Status Register cycle is in progress.
-When one of these cycles is in progress, it is recommended to check the Write in Progress (WIP) bit before sending a new instruction to the device.
+When one of these cycles is in progress, it is recommended to check the Write In Progress (WIP) bit before sending a new instruction to the device.
+It is also possible to read the Status Register continuously, as shown in Read Status Register Instruction Sequence Diagram figure.